FGasper/p5-TOML-XS/README.md

 the TOML input to the parser is expected to be a byte string, while the strings that the parser outputs are character strings.

+# PERFORMANCE

+For small- and medium-sized files this should be quite a bit faster than pure-Perl TOML parsers.
+With larger files the speed gains are more muted or even (??) reversed.
+(That’s an underlying issue with tomlc99.)

 # COPYRIGHT & LICENSE

 Copyright 2021 Gasper Software Consulting.
 All rights reserved.